Phase behavior of hard circular arcs: Abstract

 \section{Abstract}

 By using Monte Carlo numerical simulation, this work investigates the phase behavior of systems of hard infinitesimally--thin circular arcs, from an aperture angle $\uptheta \rightarrow 0$ to an aperture angle $\uptheta \rightarrow 2 \uppi$, in the two--dimensional Euclidean space.
-Except in the isotropic phase at lower density and in the (quasi)nematic phase that solely forms for sufficiently small values of $\uptheta$ and at intermediate values of density, in the other phases that form, including the isotropic phase at higher density, hard infinitesimally--thin circular arcs auto--assemble to form clusters.
+Except in the isotropic phase at lower density and in the (quasi)nematic phase, in the other phases that form, including the isotropic phase at higher density, hard infinitesimally--thin circular arcs auto--assemble to form clusters.
 These clusters are either filamentous, for smaller values of $\uptheta$, or roundish, for larger values of $\uptheta$.
 Provided density is sufficiently high, the filaments lengthen, merge and straighten to finally produce a filamentary phase while the roundels compact and dispose themselves with their centres of mass at the sites of a triangular lattice to finally produce a cluster hexagonal phase.